 Up to date information is available on the Chehalem Parks and Recreation website.

-The facility will accommodate six courts and serve as home for the university's men's and women's tennis teams, allowing for fall and spring matches to unfold rain or shine ? a luxury that will assist in the recruitment of quality collegiate players, according to men's head coach Neal Ninteman.
+The facility will accommodate six full-sixed tennis courts, a 100 meter five lane track surface with a jump pit and pole vault box, and serve as home for the university's men's and women's tennis teams, allowing for fall and spring matches to unfold rain or shine a luxury that will assist in the recruitment of quality collegiate players, according to men's head coach Neal Ninteman.

 Plans call for the PVC-fabric-covered facility to measure 320 feet in length, 140 feet in width, and rise just over 50 feet at its highest point.
 The fabric will be pulled over steel tubular dome-shaped trusses, and the court base will be asphalt coated with an acrylic polymer surface commonly used in tennis facilities.
 The courts will be illuminated with LED uplighting, and ceiling fans and large doors on either end will allow for ample ventilation on hot days.
 The building will not be heated.